DFWChild / Articles / Things to Do / Where to See Christmas Lights in Dallas-Fort Worth

 Where: Gaylord Texan Resort, 1501 Gaylord Trail, Grapevine

-Tickets: Prices vary by activity, but the ICE! starts at $25.99 for adults, $16.99 for children; under 4 free.
+Tickets: Prices vary by activity, but the ICE! starts at $19.99, depending on the day.
 Bundles available.
 Overnight guests get extra perks.
+Learn more here

 *Dallas Zoo Lights